Blog Layout

 Why Pet Screening is Always a Good Idea

-More and more people are getting a pet.
-Which means there’s more demand for rental properties that accommodate pets.
+Although some landlords legally forbid pets, more and more people are getting one.
+Which means there’s more demand for rental properties that accommodate pets, like dogs.

-In this article, we at Peak Residential will discuss what pet screening is, why landlords need to do it, and how they can go about performing them.
-We'll also provide some tips on what to keep in mind while conducting pet screenings.
+In this article, we at Peak Residential will discuss what a proper pet screening process is, why landlords need to do it, and how they can go about performing them.
+We'll also provide some tips on what to keep in mind while going through the pet screening proccess.

 What is Pet Screening?

-Pet screening is the process of assessing an animal's behaviour.
+The pet screening process is assessing an animals behaviour.
 It determines whether or not the pet would be the right fit for a particular home or living situation.
-This usually involves observing the animal's behaviour in a variety of situations.
-For instance, when meeting new people, left alone, or encountering other animals.
+This usually involves observing the animals behaviour in a variety of situations.
+For instance, when meeting new people, left alone, or encountering other pets.

-Pet screening can also involve testing the animal's reactions to different stimuli, such as loud noises or sudden movements.
-The goal of pet screening is to help landlords and property managers make informed decisions about which animals to allow in their rental properties.
+The pet screening process can also involve testing the animals reactions to different stimuli, such as loud noises or sudden movements.
+Screenings can help filter aggresive dog breeds.
+The goal of pet screening is to help landlords and property managers make informed decisions about which pets to allow in their rental properties.

 person giving a treat to their pet dog